-Although warm weather is usually seen as a good thing, severe hot weather can have negative health effects.
-For some, particularly the very young, the elderly and those who have a chronic or severe illness, severe hot weather can be quite dangerous.
+Although warm weather is usually thought of as a good thing, severe hot weather can have negative health effects.
+A heatwave can affect anyone, but those most vulnerable include:

 Advice for being safe in the heat includes:

 - Try to keep out of the sun between 11am and 3pm, when the UV rays are the strongest

-- If you have to go out in the heat, wear UV sunglasses to reduce UV exposure to the eyes, walk in the shade, apply sunscreen of at least SPF30 with UVA protection, wear a wide brimmed hat and light, loose-fitting cotton clothes.
+- If you have to go out in the heat, wear UV sunglasses to reduce UV exposure to the eyes, walk in the shade, apply sunscreen regularly of at least SPF30 with UVA protection, wear a wide brimmed hat and light, loose-fitting cotton clothes.
 This should minimise the risk of sunburn

-- Drink lots of cool drinks and when travelling ensure you take water with you.
-Avoid caffeine and alcohol
+- Drink plenty of fluids and when travelling ensure you take water with you.
+Avoid excess alcohol

-- Look out for others especially vulnerable groups such as older people, young children and babies and those with serious illnesses
+- Look out for others especially those particularly vulnerable to the heat such as older people, young children and babies and those with serious illnesses

-- If medicines are sensitive to temperature it may be worth keeping them in the fridge
+- If medicines are sensitive to temperature, try keeping them in the fridge

-The plan offers advice that can help prepare for, alert people to, and prevent, the major avoidable effects on health during periods of severe heat in England.
-This page also has guidance leaflets on staying safe in hot weather and keeping cool at home and other settings such as early years or care homes
+The plan offers advice that can help prepare for, alert people to, and prevent the major avoidable effects on health during periods of severe heat in England.
+It also has guidance leaflets on staying safe in hot weather and keeping cool at home and other settings such as early years or care homes.

-- Follow the Met Office alerts, so you are prepared for when the heat strikes.
+- Follow the Met Office alerts alerts, so you are prepared for when the heat strikes.